cfusterbarcelo/cfusterbarcelo.github.io/_pages/about.md

 ---

 ## Who I am
-I am a post-doctoral researcher on the move.
+I am a post-doctoral researcher inmersed in the [AI4LIFE Project](https://www.eu-openscreen.eu/projects/ai4life.html).
 I have a PhD in Computer Science and Technology obtained at Carlos III University of Madrid (UC3M), Spain under the supervision of [Dr. Pedro Peris](https://lightweightcryptography.com) and [Dr. Carmen Cámara](https://carmen-camara.com).
 I possess a B.Sc. in Telematics Engineering in the University of the Balearic Islands (UIB) and a M.Sc. in Cybersecurity for the UC3M.
-My area of expertise is biometric identification together with Deep Learning analysis.
-Consequently, my current work is focused in developing a biometrical identification method based on Electrocardiograms (ECG) and based on Convolutional Neural Networks (CNNs) as the classification method.
+My area of expertise is Computer Vision.
-In addition, I am also participating in [Skype A Scientist](https://www.skypeascientist.com).
+In addition, I am also participating in [Skype A Scientist](https://www.skypeascientist.com) as I love to spread the knowledge I have as much as I can with projects such as Skype A Scientist or presenting in any conference!

 ## Research
 My main interests are: